Dushyantgoswami/docs/docs/get-started.md

 dYmension is a multi-layered blockchain protocol which provides tooling for building and deploying permission-less application-specific rollups on top of an optimized settlement layer.

-Developers receive a highly scalable execution environment and plug themselves into the dYmension and wider [IBC-enabled ecosystem](https://mapofzones.com/). dYmension enables scalability by seperating execution from settlement.
-Application-specific rollups, referred to as RollApps, is how the dYmension protocol scales in a secure, trust-minimized way.
+Developers receive a highly scalable execution environment and plug themselves into dYmension and the wider [IBC-enabled ecosystem](https://mapofzones.com/). dYmension enables scalability by seperating execution from consensus.
+Application-specific rollups, referred to as RollApps, is how the dYmension protocol scales in a secure and trust-minimized manner.

-Each [RollApp](/docs/concepts/rollapps.md) is built using the dYmension RollApp Development Kit (RDK), which is an abstraction of the Cosmos SDK.
-The flexability of the dYmension settlement layer allows RollApps to be run in a multitude array of virtual machines (evenutally including EVM and others).
+Each [RollApp](/docs/concepts/rollapps.md) is built using dYmension's RollApp Development Kit (RDK), which is built on top of the [Cosmos SDK](https://docs.cosmos.network/).
+The flexability of the dYmension settlement layer allows for RollApps to be run in a multitude array of virtual machines (including EVM, CosmWasm and others).

 dYmension implements a shared security model that strengthens as more applications are deployed.
 Unlike other shared security protocols such as Polkadot, dYmension provides permission-less access to deploy a RollApp.